 The CNP Diet and Traumatic Brain Injury Research Category consolidates research exploring the interdependent relationship between dietary intake and traumatic brain injuries.
 To view each original study on the open internet, click “Original.”
 To view the CNP summary of the study, click “CNP Summary.”
-While a small portion of the studies in this research category are available below for free, the full set of studies (and their summaries) are available to CNP members through the CNP Library Membership (available Fall 2021).
+While a small portion of the studies in this research category is available below for free, the full set of studies (and their summaries) are available to CNP members through the CNP Library Membership (available Fall 2021).

 Gut microbiota as a therapeutic target to ameliorate the biochemical, neuroanatomical, and behavioral effects of traumatic brain injuries